-The FoodSync Impact Challenge Fund (FICF) aims to positively change the way in which we produce and consume food.
-We are looking for an individual, organisation, or business with an outstanding idea or venture that promises to drive lasting change in the food system, beyond the end of the funding period.
+The FoodSync Impact Challenge Fund (FICF) aims to positively change the way in which we produce and consume food by supporting an individual, organisation, or business with an outstanding idea or venture that promises to drive lasting change in the food system.

-The winning idea or venture will receive up to £20,000 to make their idea a reality, as well as mentorship and support from FoodSync for 12 months.
+The winning idea or venture will receive funding to make their idea a reality, as well as mentorship and support from FoodSync for 12 months.

 ‘There is a lot of noise about the future of food; sustainable food systems, obesity, inequality and food waste.
 But there is not enough action.
-This is why we have launched the FICF to give away up to £20,000 and support from an expert group to an exceptional venture that will drive long-lasting change in the food system’
+This is why we have launched the FICF to support an exceptional venture that will drive long-lasting change in the food system’

 ‘As consultants, we get a chance to solve problems and review what works and what doesn’t within the food system.
 As a social enterprise, we put our profit to good use.
 By combining our knowledge and experience with a grant we hope to spark change beyond what we can achieve as an organisation and help grow a community of change-makers.’